isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 address.
 There is an optional ``reservations`` array in the ``subnet4`` structure; each element in that array is a structure that holds information about reservations for a single host.
-In particular, the structure must have a unique host identifier.
+In particular, the structure has an identifier that uniquely identifies a host.
 In the DHCPv4 context, the identifier is usually a hardware or MAC address.
 In most cases an IP address will be specified.
 It is also possible to specify a hostname, host-specific options, or fields carried within the